 Environmental factors found to accelerate biological aging and functional decline include smoking 10, obesity 10, socioeconomic status 11, and psychosocial stress 12.
 Another lifestyle factor that may accelerate biological aging in women specifically is reproduction 13,14.
 Reproduction in women is an energetically costly process, and is characterized by extensive changes in both form and function across numerous anatomical and physiological systems 15.
 Pregnancy and breastfeeding are accompanied by shifts in immune function 16–18, energy metabolism and storage 19,20, blood pressure and volume 21,22, and hormone levels and receptor expression 23.
-Evolutionary theory predicts that these changes should create functional or energetic constraints to somatic maintenance and defense, leading to accelerated biological age - a tradeoff referred to as ‘costs of reproduction’ 24,25.
+Evolutionary theory predicts that these changes create functional or energetic constraints to somatic maintenance and repair, leading to accelerated biological age - a tradeoff referred to as ‘costs of reproduction’ 24,25.

 Consistent with costs of reproduction in women, ever-parity has been linked to mortality from diabetes, cancer of the uterine cervix, gallbladder disease, kidney disease, hypertension, and all-cause mortality 26–29.
 Similarly, women who give birth to more children are at higher risk of developing obesity, diabetes, hypertension and cardiovascular disease (CVD) 30,31, as well as age-corrected all-cause mortality 28,32,33, mortality related to cardiovascular disease 34 and mortality related to kidney disease 35.
-It is important to note that in the studies with the largest sample sizes (and presumably, the highest statistical power), parity exhibits a U-shaped association with all-cause mortality 32,33 and CVD 34, with highest levels of all-cause mortality and cardiovascular disease observed at lower and higher levels of parity, as compared to what is observed at intermediate levels.
-The number of children or pregnancies has also been linked to multiple measures of cellular aging, including DNA damage and oxidative stress 36, telomere length 13,14, and DNA methylation age 14,37.
-While most of these studies examine associations within Western populations, some evidence supporting costs of reproduction is seen in non-Western populations as well 14,36.
+Notably, studies with the largest sample sizes (and presumably, the highest statistical power) often reveal parity exhibits a U-shaped association with all-cause mortality 32,33 and CVD 34, with lowest all-cause mortality and cardiovascular disease rates observed at intermediate parity.

+Gravidity or parity have also been linked to multiple measures of cellular aging, including DNA damage and oxidative stress 36, telomere length 13,14, and DNA methylation age 14,37.
 Cellular measures of biological age such as telomere length and DNA methylation age may provide insights into the molecular processes linking reproduction to mortality and other health outcomes 7,38, and may eventually serve as early indicators of the costs of reproduction in health and aging.
 However, ‘aging’ may refer to a wide range of processes that may occur at different times or at different speeds.
-For example, cellular measures of biological age that examine mitotic (e.g., telomere length) and non-mitotic (e.g., DNA methylation age) processes are not correlated 14.
-Similarly, both telomere length and DNA methylation age show no association with measures of biological age implemented at the clinical level 3940,41.
+For example, cellular measures of biological age that examine mitotic (e.g., telomere length) and non-mitotic (e.g., DNA methylation age) processes are weakly correlated 14.
+Similarly, both telomere length and DNA methylation age are poorly associated with measures of biological age implemented at the clinical level 3940,41.
 Thus, it has been suggested that different measures of biological age and cumulative system dysregulation index fundamentally different components of the aging process.
+Whether or not it is possible to capture costs of reproduction in women using more easily measured, widely-used clinical measures of biological age is unknown.